webdevelopers-eu/hashbang/README.md

 ## Licensing Options

-Hashbang Object project is licensed under '''Affero General Public License'''
+Hashbang Object project is licensed under **Affero General Public License**

 If you need Hashbang Object for your commercial project you may consider obtaining commercial license from [Web Developers Shop](http://www.webdevelopers.eu/).